YahooArchive/mojito/docs/dev_guide/code_exs/simple_view_template.rst

 #######

 This example shows how to create a simple view for Mojito applications with `Handlebars <http://handlebarsjs.com/>`_.
+Handlebars is a superset of `Mustache <http://mustache.github.com/>`_ so there is an overlap of some syntax and nomenclature.

 Mojito views are template files that are rendered into HTML and served to a device.
 These template files are simply called *view templates* in this example and throughout the Mojito documentation.